 - Total estimate: €250-650

-How the Beckham Law Works
+How the Beckham Law actually works

 - Flat 24% tax rate: On income up to €600,000/year (vs. progressive rates up to 47%)